razziel89/mdslw/README.md

 - U+2060
 - U+FEFF

-How to insert a [non-breaking space][wiki-nbsp] depends on your operating system as well as your editor.
+How to insert a [non-breaking space][wiki nbsp] depends on your operating system as well as your editor.
 The below will cover the non-breaking space U+00A0.